 Chard Town Council was established in 1974 following the changes in local government, it is comprised of fifteen councillors representing the town’s five wards: Avishayes, Combe, Crimchard, Holyrood and Jocelyn.

 It is responsible for a number of play areas and open spaces in Chard, Chard Cemetery, the allotments and is the operator of The Guildhall, Chard, a Grade II* Listed Building.

 The Town Council is Joint Lead Partner with Somerset Art Works and responsible for helping to deliver the Culturally Chard programme over the next three years.

-South Somerset District Council is the lead partner for the Chard High Street Heritage Action Zone (HSHAZ).
-We are ambitious for the future of South Somerset, and as part of delivering on this ambition, we are prioritising the regeneration of Chard’s town centre.
+The new Somerset Council is now the lead partner for the Chard High Street Heritage Action Zone (HSHAZ).
+We are ambitious for the future of Somerset, and as part of delivering on this ambition, we continue to prioritise the regeneration of Chard’s town centre.

 Culturally Chard has an important role to play in making the town centre vibrant once more.
-We oversee the Culturally Chard programme to ensure it meets the objectives set out by our funders, and to make sure that it complements the main High Street Heritage Action Zone scheme.
+We will continue to oversee the Culturally Chard programme to ensure it meets the objectives set by our funders, and to ensure that it complements the main High Street Heritage Action Zone scheme.

 Find out more about this at www.chardregeneration.com